 By Air: Agra does have a domestic airport, which is easily accessible from Delhi.
 However, if you are a foreign traveler and want to avoid the chaos on the roads and on trains, this is the best option for you.
 Thank us later, maybe?

 Via Train: Agra is the nearest railway station.
 So, if you want to experience the services of Indian Railways, then this is your way to go!

 Note: Make sure you book your ride in advance from the IRCTC website because finding train tickets instantaneously is quite a task.

 By Road: Agra is connected to every possible city you can ever think of.
 So just hit the road and vroom your way to this Indian kaleidoscope.

 WHEN TO VISIT

 Visiting Taj Mahal on the timeless Golden Triangle tour?
 Then, your trip is sorted.
-If your answer is no then also don’t worry!
-Taj Mahal welcomes every travel soul with open hands.
+Also, if your answer is no, don’t worry!
+Taj Mahal welcomes every travel soul with open arms.
 That’s why the spectrum of its opening hours ranges from sunrise to sunset.
 However, you will have to wait thirty minutes after the sunrise to receive your entry tickets.
-Well, that’s nothing in front of the timeless edifice you’ll get to visit, isn’t it?
+And, that’s nothing in front of the timeless edifice you’ll get to visit, isn’t it?